CaskProtocol/cask-lightpaper/developer-docs/webhook-bridge.md

 ### ref

-The `ref` value is a 32 byte hexadecimal value that can be provided by the service provider/merchant at subscription creation time via the [Javascript Widget](javascript-widget.md) `ref` parameter.
+The `ref` field is a 32 byte hexadecimal value that can be provided by the service provider/merchant at subscription creation time via the [Javascript Widget](javascript-widget.md) `ref` parameter.
 The value must be supplied in hexadecimal format and always be a full 32-byte value.
 There are several utilities provided in the `@caskprotocol/sdk` package to encode/decode strings, numbers and UUIDs into this value.
 If no value was provided via the widget, the ref value will be the zero value `0x0000000000000000000000000000000000000000000000000000000000000000`.

+### Plan ID

+The `planId` field is the numeric identifier for the plan that is the currently active plan of the subscription.

 ### Discount ID

 The `discountId` field contains the hash ID of the discount code that is applied to the subscription.
 This value can be used to look up the discount from the provider profile IPFS data which uses the same hash ID.
 If the subscription has no discount, the value is `0x0000000000000000000000000000000000000000000000000000000000000000`.

 ### Block